NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 In its most general form, we take all datapoints that enter the fit and break it down into *k* partitions.
 Then, for every combination of hyperparameters, we do *k* fits leaving out a different partition each time.
-We then use this partition to evaluate the goodness of the fit each one of the *k* fit and construct, with these result, a reward function for the combination of hyperparameter.
+We then use this partition to evaluate the goodness of the fit for each of the *k* fits and construct, with these results, a reward function for the combination of hyperparameters.

 In the NNPDF implementation of k-folding, each of the datapoints can be identified with a dataset.
 Note that during the fit we perform the usual training-validation split within each dataset and use it for